 - Withholding scholarship and/or grant funds from the nonpublic school; and/or

-- Deeming the nonpublic school ineligible to participate in one or all Programs.
+- Deeming the nonpublic school ineligible to participate in either or both K12 Programs.

 The financial review must contain a complete set of Financial Statements, including the following: